sssxks/mycpupipe/readme_en.md

 sudo apt install verilator
 ```

-Then, run the `linter/update_linter.sh` script, which will generate a `linter/verilator.f` file to specify the command-line arguments for `verilator`.
+Then, keep the `linter/update_linter.sh` running at background when coding. the script updates the `linter/verilator.f` file to specify the command-line arguments for `verilator`.

 ## Simulation Result